Ernyoke/certified-aws-advanced-networking-specialty/03-networking-automation/cloudformation.md

         - `Fn::Sub`: allows to substitute some values (marked with `${value}`) in text
     - `Fn::Cidr`: configure/build CIDR ranges
         - Usage: `!Cidr[!GetAtt [VPC.CidrBlock, "16", "12]]`: cidr block, how many subnets, bits per CIDR

+## CloudFormation Mappings

+- Templates can contain a `Mappings` top level objects, which can contain many mappings, key value pairs allowing lookups
+- Mappings can have one level of lookup or top and second level keys
+- Mappings use the `Fn::FindInMap` intrinsic function to retrieve elements from the maps
+- Mappings are used to improve template portability
+- Common use case for mappings is retrieval of AMIs for given region and architecture
+- `FindInMap` usage: `!FindInMap [ MapName, TopLevelKey, SecondLevelKey ]`
+    - We always need to provide a top level key
+    - Second level key is optional

+## CloudFormation Outputs

+- They are top level objects, they are optional
+- Used for provide status information or show how to access services provisioned by the CF stack
+- Outputs can be visible when using the CLI, console UI or they can be accessible from a parent stack when using nesting
+- Outputs can be exported, allowing cross-stack references

+## CloudFormation Conditions

+- Allows a stack to react to certain condition and change infrastructure based on those specific conditions
+- Conditions are declared in the optional `Condition` section of a template
+- We can define many conditions in that section, the end effect being that all conditions are evaluated to either true of false
+- Conditions are processed before resources being created
+- Conditions use other intrinsic functions like `AND`, `EQUALS`, `IF`, `NOT`, `OR`

+## CloudFormation `DependsOn`

+- Allows us to establish explicit dependencies between CloudFormation resources
+- CloudFormation be default tries to do things (create, update, delete) in parallel, while trying to determine a dependency order between resources
+- Dependency order is determined based on references and functions
+- `DependsOn` lets us explicitly define if resource B and C depend on resource A. This will result for a wait time for both B and C while A is being created
+- One common exception when CF can not detect the dependency between resources is when we want to create an Elastic IP and associate it to an EC2.
+We cannot attach an Elastic IP before an internet gateway is attached to a VPC
+- `DependsOn` accepts a single resource or array of resources